 Huesca: A Province in the Spanish Pyrenees

-The Province of Huesca: Must See
+The Province of Huesca: Must See Places

 I´m currently working on a post about The Most Beautiful Castles in Spain.
-The Loarre Castle was a recent discovery and it´s definitely making it to my Top Spanish Castles.
+The Loarre Castle was a recent discovery and it´s definitely making it to my top Spanish Castles.

-The Cathedral of Huesca
+5. The city of Huesca

-Although, if you´re running short of time – I´d rather visit more of the local villages (Anso, Torla, Montañana, Broto, Benasque, Lanuza, Graus.
+Although, if you´re running short of time – I´d rather visit more of the local villages like Anso, Torla, Montañana, Broto, Benasque, Lanuza, Graus.